thing-it/thing-it-device-xiaomi-smart-plant-monitor/README.md

 ### Hardware Setup

+You only have to remove the battery strip from your Plant Monitor.
+It will start advertising itself via Bluetooth immediately after.

 ### Installation of NodeJS and [thing-it-node]

 First, install node.js and **[thing-it-node]** on your Raspberry Pi following the instructions on the [[thing-it-node] Wiki](https://github.com/marcgille/thing-it-node/wiki/Raspberry-Pi-Installation).